Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Tianhou, the “Heavenly Queen,” refers to Matsu, the goddess of fishermen and the sea.
 Matsu is considered the patron saint of Taiwan and is arguably the country’s most popular deity.
-The annual Matsu pilgrimage in Central Taiwan is one of the world’s largest religious processions; read more about it in my guide to the world’s greatest pilgrimages.
+The annual Matsu pilgrimage in Central Taiwan is one of the world’s largest religious processions, usually taking place in April or May in Taiwan; read more about it in my guide to the world’s greatest pilgrimages.

 Besides housing an important statue of Matsu, the temple also has a statue of the Kobo Daishi, the Japanese founder of Shingon Buddhism.
 See my post about staying in a temple in Koyasan, Japan, the headquarters of Shingon Buddhism, where Kobo Daishi is interred in Japan’s largest cemetery.

 One thing I love about the Ximen Tianhou Temple, besides how the tiny entrance opens up into the unexpected temple courtyard, is the lovely hanging lanterns and flaming red candles usually on display.